 Dr. Dalecki’s research interests include various aspects of human motor control and cognition under normal as well as under altered internal (brain injury, brain diseases, aging) and altered external (microgravity, hypergravity, water immersion) conditions.
-The aim of Dr. Dalecki’ research is to better understand the underlying mechanisms of how the brain controls movement, especially when it is suffering from mild traumatic brain injury and brain diseases.
-His current research therefore involves fundamental aspects of cognitive-motor integration, as well as of motor control and cognitive-motor integration following concussion and with diabetes.
+The aim of Dr. Dalecki’s research is to better understand the underlying mechanisms of how the brain controls movement.
+His current research involves fundamental aspects of cognitive-motor integration, motor control and eye-hand coordination across the lifespan, with concussion history, and with diabetes.
 The goal of his research is making people healthier, for longer.

 Dalecki M, Kalicinski M, Steinberg F, Bock O (2017).
 Age-related operator deficits in a realistic instrument-control task: Assessing possible motor, cognitive and mental causes.
 International Journal of Industrial Ergonomics, 59:100-107.

 Dalecki M, Albines D, Mcpherson A, Sergio LE (2016).
 Prolonged visuomotor impairments in children and adolescents with a history of concussion.
 Concussion, 10.2217/cnc-2016-0001.

 Kalicinski M, Steinberg F, Dalecki M, Bock O (2016).
 Gaze behavior while operating a complex instrument-control task.
 Aerospace Medicine and Human Performance, 87(6): 1-6.

 Brown J, Dalecki M, Hughes C, Mcpherson AK, Sergio LE (2015).
 Cognitive-motor integration deficits in young adult athletes following concussion.
 BMC Sports Science, Medicine and Rehabilitation 7(25): doi:10.1186/s13102-015-0019-4.